 - Tydi Dansbury, 37, a Black transgender woman, was fatally shot in Baltimore on November 26.
 Few details are known about the circumstances of her death, and the Baltimore Police Department is urging anyone with information to come forward.

 - Keanna Mattel, 35, a Black transgender woman, was fatally shot in Detroit, Michigan on December 7.
 In 2015, Mattel, who also went by the name Kelly Stough, spoke against anti-trans violence epidemic, noting that “police are unaware with our struggle so they have no sympathy for us.”
 Friends remember Mattel as “a sweetheart and beautiful character.”

 In addition to the cases above, HRC is deeply concerned about another incident which we are following closely.
 On July 19, 30-year-old Jessie Sumlar was found stabbed to death in Jacksonville, Florida.
 According to loved ones, Sumlar regularly performed in drag and identified as queer.
-HRC calls for further investigation into the causes of Sumlar's death, including whether discriminatory bias toward transgender and/or gender non-conforming people played a motivating factor.
+HRC calls for further investigation into the causes of Sumlar's death, including whether discriminatory bias toward transgender and/or gender-expansive people played a motivating factor.

 In November of 2018, HRC Foundation released "A National Epidemic: Fatal Anti-Transgender Violence in America in 2018," a heartbreaking report honoring the at least 22 transgender people killed in 2018 and detailing the contributing and motivating factors that lead to this tragic violence.